AMDINTEL123/MyTitle/README.md

 # MyTitle
-This is a JFrame containing my full names.
+This is a JFrame form from the swing package containing my full names.